Before you go

 The Smart Traveler Enrollment Program (STEP) is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.Register now

-Once you have arrived at your study-abroad destination, please be sure to contact your family.
-Next, please login to My OIP and complete the "Local Address Abroad Questionnaire."
-Remember to check your BC email address for important updates during your time abroad.Login to My OIP
+Upon arrival, be sure to contact your family.
+Next, login to My OIP and complete the "Local Address Abroad Questionnaire."
+Remember to check your BC email for important updates.Login to My OIP

 Did you know?